Quick Search:

 After a period of time, you will receive an email with a hyperlink to download the files.
 The waiting time for the email depends on the file size, from seconds to days.

-After downloading the data from Google Photos, then you can drag and drop the data to your local drive.
+After downloading the data from Google Photos, then you can move Google Photos to hard drive by "copy & paste" or "drag & drop".

 Note: Google Takeout is relatively useful when exporting your data from Google Photos.
 However, it sometimes fails to export successfully for no reason.
 Also, one can only export 2-3 archives every day.

-Now, let’s head to how to backup Google Photos to hard drive via MultCloud:
+Now, let’s head to how to download Google Photos to hard drive via MultCloud:

 Sign Up